SuleimanFarah/sunpy/3-month-projects-ideas.md

 * Jose Iván Campos Rozo (National Astronomical Observatory, National University of Colombia)
 * Santiago Vargas Domínguez(National Astronomical Observatory, National University of Colombia)
 * David Pérez Suárez.

+## Coronal Loop Tracing software
+**Abstract**
+Coronal loops are of fundamental interest in understanding the Sun's atmosphere.
+Much effort has gone into automatically tracing coronal loops in images so that it is easy for researchers to determine coronal structures.
+The OCCULT-2 algorithm (http://arxiv.org/abs/1307.5046) implements this capability, and has been used in publications.
+An IDL version of the code is available at (http://hesperia.gsfc.nasa.gov/ssw/packages/mjastereo/idl/looptracing_auto3.pro)

+**Requirements**
+Some knowledge of basic image processing.
+Basic Python skills, including basic OOP.
+This would be a good project for someone wishing to learn some Python by translating IDL code.

+**Expected Outcomes**
+Minimum: A SunPy affiliated package that implements the OCCULT-2 algorithm.
+Returns loop detections that can be easily overplotted on SunPy maps.

+More: a version of OCCULT-2 that allows for different choices to be made in the five component steps of the published version of the algorithm.

+**Idea from:**
+Jack Ireland

+**Possible mentors/help by**
+Jack Ireland

+***